gcallah/BookReviews/runciman.md

+Gray: "For Hobbes humans are like machines, in that their behavior is covered by the laws of nature."
+(10)

 In his chapter on Arendt, Runciman comments upon her claim, "All that the giant computers proves that the modern age was